What is DVT?

 - Staying in a sitting position for a prolonged period of time such as travel in an airplane, car, or a train or sitting in a chair for a prolonged period of time

 - Surgery, not being ambulatory during or after a surgical procedure

 Meet Dr. Farshad Malekmehr

-Dr. Farshad Malekmehr is a board-certified cardiovascular surgeon.
-He has a special interest in treating patients with DVT and pulmonary embolism.
+Board-certified cardiovascular surgeon, Dr. Farshad Malekmehr has a special interest in treating patients with DVT and pulmonary embolism.
 His education included an undergraduate study at UCLA and CSUN with honors degree.
-He subsequently received his medical degree from the George Washington University School of Medicine in Washington DC.
+He then received his medical degree from the George Washington University School of Medicine in Washington DC.